 Cool in fridge for at least an hour to chill all the way through

-Dice the onion and celery while the potatoes are chilling
+Dice the onion or chives and celery while the potatoes are chilling

-Take the chilled potatoes and mix them with all the other listed ingredients.
+Gently mix the chilled potatoes with the dressing until evenly coated.
 Taste when done and adjust seasonings as needed

 Put in a nice bowl and top with a sprinkle of paprika

 Serve cold or at room temperature.
 Keeps for five days in the fridge

 Pick the right potatoes – you need waxy ones, so go for Yukon Gold or red potatoes, not Russet.
 Waxy potatoes don’t fall apart like drier varieties

 Don’t overcook your potatoes – the potato should be tender enough for a fork to pierce easily but still somewhat firm, not mushy.
 Conversely, don’t under-cook your potatoes; they will detract from the flavor and texture of the salad.